 Can the state garnish my wages to pay off the debt?

 Yes, but within certain limits.
-The Iowa Department of Revenue and (sometimes a county attorney) can garnish a certain amount of your wages or a bank account to pay off the debt.
+The private collection agency or county attorney can garnish a certain amount of your wages or a bank account to pay off the debt.
 For taxes, the state can theoretically garnish 100% of your wages.
 However, they will often accept a reasonable payment plan instead of such an extreme measure, if you request one.